Flower Fridays

 You can also find it’s similar species, Chalice-flower (Pulsatilla occidentalis) which has white petals, becomes woolly while in flower, but during maturity is nearly hairless.
 The species name occidentalis means western, as it is found on the western side of Alberta, throughout the Rockies.

-Mouse-ear chickweed or Field Chickweed (Cerastium arvense)
+Mouse-ear chickweed or Field Chickweed

 Mouse-ear chickweed or Field Chickweed (Cerastium arvense) has white flowers from April to August, the petals are deeply notched and are longer than the sepals.
 The hairy stems are sticky and when the nodes touch soil they can produce roots which helps differentiate it from Common chickweed.
 Mouse-ear chickweed grows in dry, open plains and hillsides.
 The stems are 10-30 cm tall, erect to ascending, hairy and branched.
 The leaves are opposite, 1-4 cm long and the upper surface is often hairy.